jsko0112/Getting-and-Cleaning-Data/README.md

         - Check the original data file exists in the working directory
         - If the original data file does not exist, download the file

+     B. Check downloaded data file and Uncompress the data file(original-dataset.zip)

+        - Check the original data file was downloaded
+        - If downloaded file does not exist, stop the program
+        - If downloaded file exists, Uncompress the data file